Secured credit cards: What to know

 Because cardholders may not pay their bill in full or on time every month, the first thing they'll want to know is the annual percentage rate, or APR.
 The issuer is required by law to disclose the APR, which is typically a little higher than unsecured rates, despite the fact that the issuer is taking on less risk because of the deposit.

-But while consumers should shop for a good rate, too much emphasis on the APR misses the point, says Kim McGrigg, spokeswoman for Money Management International, a nonprofit credit counseling agency in Sugar Land, Texas.
+But while consumers should shop for a good rate, too much emphasis on the APR misses the point, says Kim McGrigg, director of communications for Junior Achievement-Rocky Mountain Inc., a student financial literacy initiative in Denver.